AgnitumuS/ubjs/packages/org/README.md

-## Model for store organization structure of our organizations
+## Model for store organization structure of owner organizations

  - include organizations, departments, staffs, positions, employee, professions
- - Can store hierarchical organization charts
+ - can store hierarchical organization charts
  - all entities are historical and support safe delete